chow-now/capstone/README.md

 <b></b>
 <b></b>
 <p align="center">
 ChowNow is a full-stack Java application, built on the Spring Boot framework.
-This web seeks to create a community of users who can easily create, share, find and save recipes based on the ingredients in their virtual pantries.
+This web app seeks to create a community of users who can easily create, share, find and save recipes based on the ingredients in their virtual pantries.
 </p>

 ## Table of Contents